BinaryEgo/BinaryEgo/README.md

   preparing documentation.
 Although my previous career involved a heavy focus on Excel, I taught myself Python and SQL in order to take this passion further.

-  I now aspire to transfer my skills and apply my studies of Programming & Web Development into a new career path.

-  🌟I am seeking employment, so please feel free to reach out to me!🌟
 </p>

 <hr>